afrank03/prs-guideline/README.md

 > - PR's, are not for personal arguments, as well as they are not designed to abuse you or anyone else

 What PR's **ARE**
-> - PR's, are opportunities to learn.
+> - PR's, are **opportunities to learn**.
 This works both ways as for reviewer as well as for PR creator
 > - PR's, are designed to get our code quality as close as possible to standards we follow
 > - PR's, are collective effort, not single engineer